Jobs in Buenos Aires

 Like anywhere, searching for a shared place is often the cheapest option, and websites such as craigslist offer plenty of advertisements.
 The latter is good because it is often used by other expats searching for roommates.
 In the meantime, San Telmo is literally packed with hostels and cheap hotels.
 Many hostels in Buenos Aires offer discounts if you pay in advance for longer periods of time—especially during the off-season.

 Over a period of around six months I ended up being offered lessons teaching with several different academies.
 Although I already had a year of experience teaching English in Japan, it did not seem to offer me much advantage over others who were also the job hunting.
 Several people staying in the same hostel began teaching lessons despite their lack of experience.
-As in most cases, a TEFL certificate certainly helps, but is not entirely necessary.
+A TEFL certificate certainly helps a lot, but is not always necessary.
 Apart from this I ended up writing several long articles for The Argentimes complete with photos and got a great set of clippings for my portfolio.